 This recipe for steel cut oats with flax and fruit features whole foods and is quick and easy: soak overnight and eat in the morning, or cook in big batches and reheat as needed for a full week or breakfasts.
 Steel-cut oats are chopped whole oats–less processed, and healthier than the instant variety.
 Fiber-rich, oats help digestion and lower cholesterol levels, are protein-rich, and have considerable amounts of protein.
 Combined with flax, which is rich in fatty acids, and sweet fruit, this breakfast is as tasty as it is healthy.

-This potent green drink smoothie recipe is full of liver cleansing greens, and is guaranteed to give you a pleasant rush of energy and to help move a sluggish digestive system.
-The banana is an optional addition for those who may not do well with a potent green flavor, as it “softens” the intensity of it.
-Make sure all of your ingredients are organic please!Continue to 5 of 20 below.
+This potent green smoothie recipe is so full of liver-cleansing greens, it's guaranteed to deliver a pleasant rush of energy and to jump-start a sluggish digestive system.
+The banana is an optional addition for those who may not do well with too much of the green flavor, as it softens the intensity and adds creaminess.
+Organic produce is always recommended for smoothies and raw consumption of fruits and vegetables.

 Provencal Carrot Salad

 This simple Provencal carrot salad is common in southern France.
 Carrots are beneficial for the lungs, liver, and eyes; they help ease indigestion and acidic blood conditions.
 One of the best sources of beta-carotene, the carrots in the salad are combined with green vitamin-filled parsley, tangy lemon, mustard, and olive oil.
 Great when made with a sweet, juicy bunch of organic carrots, the salad is also great with larger carrots, as long as they're thoroughly washed and peeled.
 Often served alongside bowls of olives and other vegetable salads, this salad is a great appetizer or palate cleanser between courses.

 Morrocan Carrot Salad